Isaac Newton: Personality

+Newton has been described as an incredibly driven and disciplined man who dedicated his life to his work.
+He is known for having a prodigious appetite for work, which he prioritized above his personal health.
+Newton also maintained strict control over his physical appetites, being sparing with food and drink and becoming a vegetarian later in life.
+While Newton was a secretive and neurotic individual, he is not considered to have been psychotic or bipolar.
+He has also been called an "incredible polymath" who was "immensely versatile", as some of his earliest investigations involved a phonetic alphabet and a universal language.

 Although it was claimed that he was once engaged, Newton never married.
-The French writer and philosopher Voltaire, who was in London at the time of Newton's funeral, said that he "was never sensible to any passion, was not subject to the common frailties of mankind, nor had any commerce with women—a circumstance which was assured me by the physician and surgeon who attended him in his last moments".
-There exists a widespread belief that Newton died a virgin, and writers as diverse as mathematician Charles Hutton, economist John Maynard Keynes, and physicist Carl Sagan each have commented on it.
+The French writer and philosopher Voltaire, who was in London at the time of Newton's funeral, said that he "was never sensible to any passion, was not subject to the common frailties of mankind, nor had any commerce with women—a circumstance which was assured me by the physician and surgeon who attended him in his last moments."

-Newton had a close friendship with the Swiss mathematician Nicolas Fatio de Duillier, who he met in London around 1689—some of their correspondence has survived.
+Newton had a close friendship with the Swiss mathematician Nicolas Fatio de Duillier, whom he met in London around 1689; some of their correspondence has survived.
 Their relationship came to an abrupt and unexplained end in 1693, and at the same time Newton suffered a nervous breakdown, which included sending wild accusatory letters to his friends Samuel Pepys and John Locke.
-His note to the latter included the charge that Locke "endeavoured to embroil me with woemen".
+His note to the latter included the charge that Locke had endeavoured to "embroil" him with "woemen & by other means".